EVERY YEAR ON AVERAGE IN LARGE TRUCK CRASHES

 - The Nation’s roads continue to receive a grade of “D” from the American Society of Civil Engineers which noted that 20 percent of the nation’s highways alone had poor pavement conditions in 2014.
 This does not include those highways with mediocre conditions and all other non-highway roads.
 In 2016, one in 11 of the Nation’s nearly 615,000 bridges in the National Bridge Inventory were structurally deficient.
 The Federal Highway Administration estimates that $142 billion in capital investment would be needed on an annual basis over the next 20 years to significantly improve conditions and performance.

 - Increasing the weight of a heavy truck by only 10 percent increases bridge damage by 33 percent.
-The FHWA estimated that the investment backlog for bridges, to address all cost-beneficial bridge needs, is $123.1 billion.
-The U.S. would need to increase annual funding for bridges by 20 percent over current spending levels to eliminate the bridge backlog by 2032.
+Federal Highway Administration (FHWA) estimated that the investment backlog for bridges, to address all cost-beneficial bridge needs, is $125.4 billion.
+The U.S. would need to increase annual funding for bridges by 29 percent over current spending levels to eliminate the bridge backlog by 2034.

 - The U.S. taxpayer unfairly subsidizes bigger, heavier trucks: